yangfangs/physpetools/README.rst

     Reconstruct phylogenetic tree by FastTree.

 --fasttree_p
-    Set more detail RAxML parameters.More options about clustalw please to see `FastTree <http://www.microbesonline.org/fasttree/>`_.
+    Set FastTree advance parameters.
+More options about clustalw please to see `FastTree <http://www.microbesonline.org/fasttree/>`_.

 combine
 ^^^^^^^^^^^^^^^^^^^^

-Users should prepare a combine tree file by Combine command to combine tree files.
+The **combine** module for the consensus tree construction.

 In Linux you can easy combine more tree to a tree file, for example:

 .. code-block:: console

-    $ cat tree1.tree tree2.tree > combieTree.tree
+    $ cat tree1.tree tree2.tree > combineTree.tree

 Use **combine** in command line like this: